Make Sure Daylight Saving Time Doesn’t Accidentally Deduct an Hour From Your Employees’ Time Cards

 Despite popular belief, Benjamin Franklin did not originate Daylight Savings Time.
 The actual man deserving of the credit is an Englishman by the name of William Willet, who at the start of the 20th century, proposed the idea that the United Kingdom spring forward the clocks by 80 minutes between April and October.

 During an early-morning horseback ride in 1905, he was enjoying the abundance of sunshine and was struck with the thought that more people could enjoy the sunlight if there was a mass seasonally-timed change of the clocks.
 His proposal was summarized in a pamphlet titled “The Waste of Daylight,” released in 1907.

 Which country first instituted Daylight Saving Time?

-“Passengers on a 35-mile bus ride from Steubenville, Ohio, to Moundsville, West Virginia, passed through seven time changes,” reports Timeanddate.com.
+“Passengers on a 35-mile bus ride from Steubenville, Ohio, to Moundsville, West Virginia, passed through seven-time changes,” reports Timeanddate.com.
 Finally, in 1966 the “Uniform Time Act” was introduced, standardizing daylight saving time from the final Sunday in April to the final Sunday in October.
-Recently in 2007, Congress adjusted Daylight Saving Time to end in the first Sunday of November and begin the second Sunday in March.
+Recently in 2007, Congress adjusted Daylight Saving Time to end on the first Sunday of November and begin the second Sunday in March.

 A more colorful narrative of the events leading to the global phenomenon we now know as “Daylight Saving Time” couldn’t possibly be imagined!